Becoming an open water official

 Open water swimming is becoming increasingly popular.
 And like any other aquatics discipline it needs officials to insure events run smoothly.
 If you would like more information about becoming an open water official, read on.

 How to become a British Swimming Open Water official

 It costs £8.00 each to register for either British Swimming Open Water Official Level 1 or Level 2.
-To apply for a course email the person on stated as the contact on the courses list above.
 You can only apply for level 2 if you are already a qualified Open Water official Level 1.

-Level 1 applicants will be registered as candidates for Open Water official and will have an experienced referee appointed as a mentor.
+Level 1 applicants will be registered as candidates and have an experienced referee appointed as a mentor.
 Your mentor will arrange an introductory course as soon as possible and will direct you through the processes, theoretical work and practical experience required.